 In the first stanza of this piece, the speaker begins by describing the arrival of Christopher Columbus on the beaches of what would come to be known as the New World.
 These initial lines only hint at what is to come.
 They focus on the main character of this piece and the moments he spent in peace before realizing that something novel was occurring.

 The man, who is referred to as “an Indian” in this work, is walking along a beach.
 This is likely something he has done many times before.
 There is nothing unusual about his actions or the day he is living.
 The speaker states that this person had…

 …known no change.

-Throughout his life things had been one particular way.
+Throughout his life, things had been one particular way.
 There was no reason to question or fear the change as there had been none.

 The “Indian” was at this moment “content” to “stray” along the “sunlit beach.”
-This moment is incredible peaceful and serene, a fact which comes across in the tone of the poem.
+This moment is incredibly peaceful and serene, a fact which comes across in the tone of the poem.
 As the lines progress the tone will slowly change.
 This can be seen most clearly at the beginning of the third stanza.

-In the next two lines of this first stanza the speaker describes the man as “gathering shells.”
+In the next two lines of this first stanza, the speaker describes the man as “gathering shells.”
 He is completing a simple task that, as mentioned previously, has probably been done an innumerable number of times before.
-In this same line the man is startled by a “strange…noise.”
+In this same line, the man is startled by a “strange…noise.”
 It sounds to him like a combination of a number of different things occurring at once.